swiss-art-research-net/docs.swissartresearch/docs/et/artwork.md

 ### Existence

 Of essential import in identifying and tracking artwork is information pertaining to its existence in time, particularly information regarding its creation and destruction.
-For this reason we have clustered descriptors relevant to such information in a common ‘existence’ category.
+For this reason, we have clustered descriptors relevant to such information in a common ‘existence’ category.
 These are described in the table below.

 <table>
   <tr>